kartik-hegde/mindmappings/README.md

 ---

 Now, everything is setup.
-Take some time to explore the mind mappings package. `costModel` directory has `models.py`, which describes the mandatory functions that any cost model should implement. `example/` directory contains a simple example cost model for finding minimum of a quadratic equation. `timeloop/` directory shows the mind mappings and time loop interface.
+Take some time to explore the mind mappings package. `costModel` directory has `models.py`, which describes the mandatory functions that any cost model should implement. `example/` directory contains a simple example cost model for finding minimum of a quadratic equation. `timeloop/` directory shows the mind mappings and timeloop interface.

-Everything related to performing mapping space search is handles with `optimize.py`.
+Everything related to performing mapping space search is handled with `optimize.py`.
 As understood from the paper, here are two key phases:
 1. **Train a Surrogate**
 2. **Use Surrogate for Search**